ashithwilson/ashithwilson/README.md

 ### 🙋🏽‍♂️About Me

-<p> I wear many hats depending on what is required of me but, I am first and foremost, a passionate learner, a backend engineer, a game programmer, and a DevOps enthusiast!
-I would really happy to help with anything related to tech.
+<p> I wear many hats depending on what is required of me but, I am first and foremost, a passionate learner, a backend engineer, and a DevOps enthusiast!
+I would be really happy to help with anything related to tech.
 So, feel free to reach out to me to talk about possible opportunities, mentorship, collaborations and everything in between!
 </p>

 ### 👨🏽‍💻Tech Stack